bluegmlduf2/jobPortal/README.md

 ## About Program
-This is a sales site for drug
+This is a jobportal site

 ### Client
 frontend technologies used in this project: